analogdevicesinc/ai8x-training/README.md

 ### Example: `Conv2D`

 The following picture shows an example of a `Conv2d` with 1×1 kernels, 5 input channels, 2 output channels and data size of 2×2.
-The inputs are shown on the left, and the outputs on the right, and the kernels are shown lined up with the associated inputs --- the number of kernel rows matches the number of input channels, and the number kernel columns matches the number of output channels.
+The inputs are shown on the left, and the outputs on the right, and the kernels are shown lined up with the associated inputs — the number of kernel rows matches the number of input channels, and the number kernel columns matches the number of output channels.
 The lower half of the picture shows how the data is arranged in memory when HWC data is used for both input and output.

 ![Conv2Dk1x1](docs/Conv2Dk1x1.png)

 ### Limitations of MAX78000 Networks

 The MAX78000 hardware does not support arbitrary network parameters.
 Specifically,
-* Dilation, groups, depth-wise convolutions, and hardware batch normalization are not supported. *Note: Batch normalization should be folded into the weights, see [Batch Normalization](#Batch-Normalization).*

 * `Conv2d`:

   * Kernel sizes must be 1×1 or 3×3.
   * Padding can be 0, 1, or 2.
+Padding always uses zeros.
-  * Stride is fixed to 1.
-Pooling, including 1×1, can be used to achieve a stride other than 1.
+  * Stride is fixed to [1, 1].

 * `Conv1d`:

   * Kernel sizes must be 1 through 9.
   * Padding can be 0, 1, or 2.
   * Stride is fixed to 1.
-Pooling, including 1, can be used to achieve a stride other than 1.

 * `ConvTranspose2d`:

   * Kernel sizes must be 3×3.
   * Padding can be 0, 1, or 2.
-  * Stride is fixed to 2.
+  * Stride is fixed to [2, 2].
 Output padding is fixed to 1.

-* A programmable layer-specific shift operator is available at the output of a convolution.
+* A programmable layer-specific shift operator is available at the output of a convolution, see [`output_shift` (Optional)](#output_shift \(Optional\)).

 * The supported activation functions are `ReLU` and `Abs`, and a limited subset of `Linear`.